Emoji guide

 How to browse the site

-The most practical entry point is usually one of the hub pages.
+The most practical entry point is usually the route that matches your intent.
 If you know the broad topic, start with emoji meanings.
 If you think in keywords, open emoji tags.
 If you need a ready-made phrase, use emoji combinations.
 If you want collections, browse emoji lists.

 How to choose the right emoji